 The request for prior authorization must include the diagnosis, duration of therapy, prescribing physician information, and appropriate documentation.
 The prior approval will be effective from the date of the physician's original order and continue for the specified length of therapy unless there is a change in prescription or level of care.
 Changes in therapy require new prior authorizations.
-Written requests for prior authorization must be submitted via fax or mail to the pharmacy prior authorization vendor on Form IV-1.
-Signed physicians' orders for compounded IHPT medications must be provided to the pharmacy prior authorization vendor if reimbursement for compounding activities is requested.
+Written requests for prior authorization must be submitted via fax or mail to the Pharmacy Prior Authorization Vendor on form IV-1.
+Signed physicians orders for compounded IHPT medications must be provided to the Pharmacy Prior Authorization Vendor if reimbursement for compounding activities is requested.

-Please refer to Chapter 600 Reimbursement Methodologies for further information on IHPT billing and reimbursement by POS.
+Please refer to Chapter 600 Reimbursement Methodologies for further information on IHPT billing and reimbursement via POS.